requie/Requie/README.md

 <img align="right" width="380" src="https://github-readme-stats.vercel.app/api?username=requie&show_icons=true&theme=dark&bg_color=1E3A5F&title_color=E8A838&icon_color=E8A838&text_color=F5F0E8&border_color=2C4A3E&hide_border=false&include_all_commits=true&count_private=true" />

-I build security products and infrastructure at the intersection of AI, agentic systems, and developer experience.
-My work spans security product strategy, runtime governance for autonomous agents, adversarial testing, and the theoretical foundations of AI agent security.
+I build security products and infrastructure at the intersection of AI, autonomous systems, and developer experience.

+My work focuses on runtime governance, adversarial testing, agent integrity, and the architectural foundations required to secure AI systems in production.

-Currently defining the AI agent security category at **[Cogensec](https://cogensec.com)**, where we’re building the Agentegrity Framework, the Cortex Series, and the tooling that lets organizations measure and enforce the structural integrity of autonomous agents.
+At [Cogensec](https://cogensec.com), I’m building frameworks and tooling for measuring, enforcing, and stress-testing the structural integrity of autonomous agents.

-**The core thesis:** The dominant approach to AI security is exogenous — external guardrails wrapped around agents that have no security intelligence of their own.
-This architecture has structural limits that compound as agents become more capable.
-We’re building the endogenous alternative.
+**Core thesis:** Most AI security today is exogenous, external guardrails wrapped around agents with no security intelligence of their own.

+That model breaks as agents become more autonomous.

+We’re building the endogenous alternative, security as a structural property of the agent itself.

 <br clear="right"/>